gamtiq/grunt-init-pack/README.md

 You might want to test that it works before you begin customizing the project:

-* run `npm install` to install the project's dependencies
+* run `npm install` to install the project's dependencies; it is necessary only if you have answered `no` to the corresponding question
 * run `grunt all` to build the project and test that it works

 ## License